coderforlife/pyjvm/README.md

 constructor or static method).

-When a method is not called or the brackets are not used on it, it is a `J.JavaMethods` object which can also be passed around and is bound to the original object (if it wasnt a static method).
+When a method is not called or the brackets are not used on it, it is a `J.JavaMethods` object which can also be passed around and is bound to the original object (if it wasn't a static method).
 It also can be queried for the bound object and class and name.
 Additionally, it can be iterated over, yielding `JavaMethod` objects.
 Similarily, a `JavaClass` object can be iterated over yeilding the `JavaConstructor` objects.